Home Energy Reports FAQ

 How much do Home Energy Reports cost and why does PG&E send them?

 We provide the reports to you at no cost.
 They are learning tools that help you save energy costs.
-Our Home Energy Report provider: OPOWER shows that you typically save more on your energy statements than the reports cost to produce and deliver.
+Our Home Energy Report provider, Oracle Utilities, shows that you typically save more on your energy statements than the reports cost to produce and deliver.
 The energy you save helps the environment, reduces the need for new power plants and the occurrence of power outages.

 How often are Home Energy Reports sent?

 You receive a monthly report for the first three months.
 This helps you become familiar with the reports.
 After three months, your reports will arrive less often, either bi-monthly or quarterly.